brightec/Guidelines_Android/project_and_code_guidelines.md

 IMPROVE should be used when you recognise that the code is working but could be made more efficient.

-#### 2.5.1.4 FATAL
+#### 2.5.1.4 STOPSHIP

-FATAL should be used to mark something which absolutely cannot go out in a release build.
+STOPSHIP should be used to mark something which absolutely cannot go out in a release build.

 # License